 You will have to convince the judge that an infringement has taken place, and if you can’t do so the defendant will not be liable.
 You must start by showing that you own a registered design, which is not difficult given that it is registered, and then that the defendant’s product uses your design.
 It may well be necessary to have expert evidence on this point.

-The defendant is likely to counterclaim for invalidity as well as filing a defence – in other words, not just say that they didn’t do it, but that actually there should be nothing there for them to infringe in the first place.
+The defendant is likely to counterclaim for invalidity as well as file a defence – in other words, not just say that they didn’t do it, but that actually there should be nothing there for them to infringe in the first place.
 The burden of proving that your registration is invalid is on the defendant, who will have to show that your design was not novel, or that it lacked individual character, or that it (or relevant elements of it) were excluded from protection.

 The law also provides the defendant with some statutory defences, which will be important in specific situations: private non-commercial or experimental use, or use for teaching, are the main ones but they are not often likely to help very much.